 Manual processes and compliance solutions drive up costs and time.
 I was talking to one organization that was spending 200 hours building a compliance report annually for the board of directors on compliance cases.
 That is one employee working 40 hours a week for five weeks to produce one report.
 The employee had to go through a variety of documents, spreadsheets, emails and point solutions to tally and aggregate information to report to the board.
 That is not managing compliance, that is reacting.
 All of a sudden, the report surfaces a compliance trend that started eleven months back, and the organization is just seeing how out of control it is months later.

 Another organization I talked to told me that 80% of their staff time for compliance was nothing more than document reconcilers trying to manage thousands of documents, spreadsheets, emails, and point solutions/databases.
 They were only spending 20% of their time actually managing and improving compliance.

-It is time organizations turn this around.
+It is time organizations turn this around with effective compliance solutions.
 A common compliance architecture that shares a single application and information architecture makes compliance more efficient, effective, and agile.
 It drives efficiencies in time of compliance staff, and this in the end means saved money.
 It drives efficiencies and money savings by finding compliance and ethics issues and containing them before they become big, ugly, and costly violations and the organization faces fines, penalties, and lawsuits.

 The pressure for organizations to have a compliance architecture is increasing.
 The recent Department of Justice guidance on the Evaluation of Corporate Compliance Programs has a predominant focus on strong audit trails, complete system of record of compliance activities, and access to real-time operational data of compliance and not just point in time reports.
 Click here to read Tom Fox’s breakdown of the updates and what is meant by each language change.